 We believe it is important to tackle poverty at home and abroad.

-Here are two of our anti-poverty projects in Scotland:
+Here are some of our projects in Scotland:

 Christmas toybank campaign